FACT-Finder-Web-Components/documentation/markdown/3.0/en/documentation/upgrade-guide.md

 ## Upgrade from version 1.2.x to 3.0.0
-We strongly recommend to upgrade your system to use the latest version of FACT-Finder Web Components.
-While we will do critical bug fixes for older versions, new features are likely to be implemented only in newer versions.
-In addition the newer versions stick to newer technology decreasing your loading time and improving internal speed.
-We promise to make each upgrade progress as ease as possible.
+We strongly recommend upgrading your system to use the latest version of FACT-Finder Web Components.
+While we will do critical bug fixes for older versions, new features will likely only be implemented in newer versions.
+In addition, the newer versions utilize newer technology, decreasing your loading time and improving internal speed.
+We promise to make each upgrade go as smoothly as possible.

 In general you can keep track of our progress, changes and new features in the [release notes](https://github.com/FACT-Finder-Web-Components/ff-web-components/blob/master/CHANGELOG.md).